Skip to content

 2. Normative References: Important AI terminology and concepts are broken down for the sake of compliance clarity.

-3. Terms and Definitions: A glossary of contextual terms for interpreting ISO 42001.
+3. Terms and Definitions: Just a glossary of contextual terms for interpreting ISO 42001.

 The next seven clauses describe what is required of an organization to comply with the standard:

-1. Context of the Organization: Understand the context of your AI system in terms of the organization’s objectives, interested parties, and expectations.
+1. Context of the Organization: Understand the context of your AI system in terms of the organization’s objectives and interested parties.

-2. Leadership: AI governance is only as effective as the governance framework guiding it and the leadership of an organization’s ability to adopt and enforce it.
-Prove management's commitment to better AI practices by placing accountability on prominent individuals and establishing clear, actionable policies supporting this.
+2. Leadership: AI governance is ineffective without a governance framework to support it.
+Prove a commitment to better AI practices from management by placing accountability for it on prominent individuals and establishing clear, actionable policies that support this.

 3. Planning: Formulate a plan that outlines the objectives of the AI system, how its risks will be assessed, and opportunities for improvement defined.